Skip to main content

 1. Introduction

-Ecosystem Analytics involves gathering and studying data from a partner ecosystem.
-This process turns raw information into useful insights.
-It helps businesses understand how well their partners are doing.
-It also reveals new chances for growth.
+Ecosystem Analytics involves gathering and studying data from a partner ecosystem, transforming raw information into useful insights.
+This process assists businesses in understanding partner performance and uncovering new growth opportunities.

 2. Context/Background